Embeddings

 [t-SNE] KL divergence after 300 iterations: 5.774648

 Now we visualize them in 2 dimensions with matplotlib.
-Let's visualize the dimensionality reduction we have done with PCA and with TSNE.
+We are going to visualize the dimensionality reduction we have done with PCA and TSNE.

 import matplotlib.pyplot as plt